devdattbhatt/Urmi/Readme.md

 Distribution Rules
 ----------------------------------------------------------------------
-work under this licence can be obtained by any entity however disribution and consumption is limited to individual humans.
+work published under this licence can be obtained by any entity and licence can not .

-means view or used by individuals and no editing allowed.
+work published under this licence is permenent and only share able with same licene , selling ,leasing reselling or doing any thing else is illigal .

 What about me ... ??? hmmmmmmm